Securing PHP Applications: The Input Checklist

 </script>

 Using a templating engine that handles encoding automatically reduces the risk of forgetting to encode output in specific contexts.
 Many modern PHP frameworks include automatic output encoding as a core feature.
+However, when building custom templates or working with raw PHP, you must apply encoding manually for each output point.

 Cross-Site Request Forgery Protection